The Constitution of the Youngstown State University Student Government Association

 Section 4: Term and Succession

-1.1.
-Representatives must be able to serve a term of one academic year, be a candidate for a major in the college from which they are elected, and carry at least six (6) semester hours.
+1. Representatives must be a candidate for a major in the college from which they are elected and carry at least six (6) semester hours.

 Section 5: Duties and Privileges of Representatives

 A. Attend a weekly meeting of the Legislative Assembly to be held at a specific location and time